06shayan/FileGuard---Secure-File-Upload-Data-Leakage-Detector/README.md

 # 🛡️ FileGuard

-**Client‑Side Secure File Analyzer & Data Leak Prevention**
+**Client-Side Secure File Analyzer & Data Leak Prevention**

-FileGuard is a browser‑based cybersecurity tool that scans files for sensitive information (PII), validates them against configurable security policies, and gives you a real‑time risk assessment — **before** your data ever leaves your device.

-Inspired by Microsoft Defender and modern DLP dashboards, FileGuard uses the Web Crypto API, FileReader, and RegEx to perform all analysis locally.
-No backend, no uploads, no leakage.
-It’s a practical demonstration of how to prevent accidental data exposure at the very edge — your browser.
+FileGuard is a browser-based cybersecurity project that analyzes files for sensitive information before they are uploaded or shared.
+The application scans files locally in the browser, detects common types of personally identifiable information (PII), verifies file integrity using SHA-256 hashing, and evaluates the overall security risk based on configurable policies.

+The project demonstrates how browser APIs such as the FileReader API and Web Crypto API can be used to build privacy-focused security tools without requiring a backend or transmitting user data.

-> ⚠️ This is a portfolio / educational project, not a production security product.
-The scanning engine is rule‑based and runs entirely in the browser.
+> ⚠️ This is an educational and portfolio project.
+All analysis is performed locally in the browser using rule-based detection techniques.

 ---

 ## ✨ Features

-- **PII Detection** — RegEx‑based scanning for emails, SSNs, credit card numbers, phone numbers, and IPs.
-- **SHA‑256 File Hashing** — integrity verification via the Web Crypto API.
+* Scan files locally without uploading them to a server
+* Detect common PII patterns including email addresses, phone numbers, IP addresses, credit card numbers, and Social Security numbers
+* Generate SHA-256 file hashes using the Web Crypto API
-- **Risk Scoring** — instant 0‑100 score with severity labels and actionable recommendations.
+* Calculate a security risk score with severity levels and recommendations
-- **Configurable Security Policies** — adjust max file size, allowed MIME types, blocked extensions, and risk thresholds directly in the UI.
+* Configure security policies such as maximum file size, allowed file types, blocked extensions, and risk thresholds
-- **Client‑Side Only** — file content never leaves your browser; all processing uses local Web APIs.
-- **Animated Scan Experience** — terminal‑style scan log with typewriter effect, skeleton loaders, and Framer Motion page transitions.
-- **Dark Cyber‑themed UI** — Microsoft Defender‑inspired design with a glowing landing page, tabbed navigation, and professional card layouts.
-- **Scan History** — persistent storage via `localStorage`; view past scans with full metadata and risk scores.
-- **Help & Learn Page** — explains how the tool works, technologies used, and live policy display.
-- **File Preview** — shows a snippet of text‑based files before scanning.
+* Preview supported text files before scanning
+* View scan history stored locally using `localStorage`
+* Animated scanning workflow with terminal-style scan logs and smooth UI transitions
+* Help page explaining the scanning process, technologies, and security policies

 ---